 How can I prepare for the LSAT?

-We encourage you to learn more about the technical requirements of the live, online remote-proctored exam and to test your equipment as soon as possible using the information and tool on this page .
+If you’re taking the LSAT remotely, we encourage you to learn more about the technical requirements of the live, online remote-proctored and to test your equipment as soon as possible using Prometric’s System Readiness Check .

 Test and Test-Taker Security